Automattic/EventHorizon/README.md

 ## Installation

-You can install EventHorizon using Homebrew on both macOS and Linux:
+You can install Event Horizon using Homebrew on both macOS and Linux:

 ```bash
 brew tap automattic/build-tools